 The mid-level RxL is where the packaging gets a bit sensible.
 It has an electronic power steering and offers the most value in terms of providing the minimum amount of features required for a decent commute.
 The list includes body-coloured bumpers, wheel covers, front power windows, a cabin light and a single-DIN music system with AUX/USB/Bluetooth connectivity.

-The 7-inch touchscreen infotainment system is available only on the top-end RxT (O) variant.
-This variant also comes with a dual-tone dashboard, driver airbag and reversing camera.
+The 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto is available only on the top-end RxT (O) variant.
+This variant also comes with a dual-tone dashboard and reversing camera.
 This is our recommended variant of the Kwid, as it gets most of the basic must-haves and is available with all of the Kwid’s engine and transmission options.

 Pros & Cons of Renault KWID

 - Ride quality is perfectly suited to the city

 - Segment-first features like touchscreen, new rear armrest and digital instrument console give the interiors an upmarket feel

 - Unmatched 4-year/1-lakh km warranty along with free 4-year roadside assistance